UNIVERSE-HPC/course-material/high_performance_computing/parallel_computers/index.md

 :::

 We will talk about the main building blocks of supercomputers and introduce the concepts of shared and distributed memory architectures.
-You will also learn about the main differences between your laptop and a node of a supercomputer.
+You will also learn about the main differences between your laptop and a supercomputer node.
-You will also have an opportunity to build and manage your own supercomputer by playing the Supercomputing App game.
+You will also have an opportunity to build and manage your own supercomputer through the Supercomputing App game.